jarnos97/rPackageHypeRSpark/README.md

 Subsequently, the framework is packaged to a JAR archive.
 Upon execution the framework either connects to a JVM instance and executes HyperSpark, in the case of local execution, or the user submits the packaged framework to a cluster with Spark, in case of distributed execution.

-*Please note that the package has currently only been tested for Windows systems.*

 The package needs to be built in order to be used.
 HypeRSpark can be directly installed from GitHub using R's developer tools package, called \emph{devtools}.
-Doing only requires a single line of code, shown below (line 28).
-In the case that the user does not have devtools installed, line 26 should also be executed.
+Doing only requires a single line of code, shown below (line 3).
+In the case that the user does not have devtools installed, line 1 should also be executed.
 Two forms of documentation have been developed to guide users.
 First, the package includes object documentation, accessible through R's *help* function.
 This type of documentation is useful when the user knows which function they want information about.